-Australia recently overtook Qatar to become the world’s largest exporter of gas (exported as Liquefied Natural Gas, or LNG).
-LNG is gas which has been cooled down to liquid form for storage and transport.
+Australia recently overtook Qatar to become the world’s largest exporter of liquefied gas [LNG].
+Liquefied gas is a fossil fuel that has been cooled down to liquid form for storage and transport.

 LNG plant in Gladstone, QLD.
 Image: The Australian Greens, licensed under (CC BY-NC-ND 2.0)

-As Australia opens new LNG production plants and exports more and more gas, there is likely to be increased dependence on unconventional gas sources to meet local demand and export contracts.
+As Australia opens new gas production plants and exports more and more gas, there is likely to be increased dependence on unconventional gas sources to meet local demand and export contracts.

 Extracting coal seam gas (CSG) and shale gas often uses a process called hydraulic fracturing, or “fracking”.
 In addition to concerns about greenhouse gas pollution, unconventional gas is much more costly to develop and use.
 The development of unconventional gas involves drilling thousands of gas wells, many on prime agricultural land.